Last updated on January 15th, 2022 at 10:23 pm

 3. Setting the workplace – select the place wisely where you want to start the splitting process.
 Don’t ever try to split on hard surfaces like concrete or on the ground as it can cause damage especially to your feet or toes.
 Make sure there are no scattered pieces of wood where you can slip and get injured.

 The Deck should be the thickest and the naughtiest part of a tree trunk.
-The toughness of the deck can also be judged on basis of no of knots present in the wood, normally 2 to 3 knots are preferred.
+The toughness of the deck can also be judged on the number of knots present in the wood.
+Normally 2 to 3 knots are preferred.

 5. Wearing protective gear – There is nothing more important than your safety so make sure you wear safety glasses, shoes, and gloves to avoid any safety hazards.